tenzir/tenzir/web/blog/tenzir-v4.12/index.md

 In today's data-driven world, many data sources deliver information in the form of lists/arrays.
 While seemingly simple, working with these lists can sometimes pose challenges, particularly when the data structure becomes intricate.
-Let's take the example of connection summaries in JSON format:
+Let's take the example of a connection summary stream in JSON format:

 ```json
 {